 - Introduce teachers and students to wind energy.

-The general approach of the Wind for Schools project is to install small wind turbines at rural elementary and secondary host schools while developing Wind Application Centers at higher education institutions.
-Teacher training and hands-on curricula are implemented at each host school to bring the wind turbine into the classroom through interactive and interschool wind-related research tasks.
-The students at the Wind Application Centers act as wind energy consultants.
-They assist in the assessment, design, and installation of the small wind systems at the host schools.
-They also participate in class work and other engineering projects in the wind energy field, preparing them to enter the wind workforce once they graduate.
+The Wind for Schools project aimed to install small wind turbines at rural elementary and secondary host schools while developing Wind Application Centers at higher education institutions.
+Teacher training and hands-on curricula were implemented at each host school to bring the wind turbine into the classroom through interactive and interschool wind-related research tasks.
+The students at the Wind Application Centers acted as wind energy consultants.
+They assisted in the assessment, design, and installation of the small wind systems at the host schools.
+They also participated in class work and other engineering projects in the wind energy field, preparing them to enter the wind workforce after graduation.

 Wind Energy Curricula

-Through the Wind for Schools project, curricula are developed and implemented at the university and K-12 levels.
+Through the Wind for Schools project, curricula were developed and implemented at the university and K-12 levels.

-At the university level, the project aims to educate college students in wind energy applications with a focus on hands-on small wind project development through classes and field work.
-The Wind Application Centers develop and share curricula, with each institution focusing on technical areas that are the strengths of the respective professors and institutions.
+At the university level, the project aimed to educate college students in wind energy applications with a focus on hands-on small wind project development through classes and field work.
+The Wind Application Centers developed and shared curricula, with each institution focusing on technical areas that are the strengths of the respective professors and institutions.

-Providing educational opportunities at the primary and secondary level is also crucial to the project's aim of developing a workforce for the future.
-The Wind for Schools project sponsors the National Energy Education Development Project and the KidWind Project to provide hands-on, interactive curricula that are supported through teacher training workshops in each of the states.
-More information about curricula can be found in the Wind for Schools Project Curriculum Brief.
-The project also provides teacher training science kits for use in the classroom.
+Providing educational opportunities at the primary and secondary level was crucial to the project's aim of developing a workforce for the future.
+The Wind for Schools project sponsored the National Energy Education Development Project and the KidWind Project to provide hands-on, interactive curricula that are supported through teacher training workshops in each of the states.
+More information about these and other curricula can be found in the Wind for Schools Project Curriculum Brief.
+The project also provided teacher training science kits for use in the classroom.
 In addition, Wind Powering America provides links to additional teaching materials.

 Wind Energy System